-- Periodical vaccination must be done on regular basis.
+- Periodical vaccination must be done on a regular basis.

 - Clean drinking water and fungus-free feed must be supplied to the birds.

-- The poultry shed must be regularly cleaned and free from moisture and humid condition.
+- The poultry shed must be regularly cleaned and free from moisture and humid conditions.

 - Overcrowding should be avoided.